-- Professor (Curriculum Assessment & Pedagogy)
+- Professor (Culture, Literacies, Inclusion & Pedagogy)

 Louise Hayward is Professor of Educational Assessment and Innovation at the University of Glasgow.
 She was a member of the internationally renowned Assessment Reform Group and is currently a member of the Curriculum, Assessment and Pedagogy Educational Reform Group and the International Symposium on Formative Assessment.
 Louise has a particular interest in assessment and social justice.
 She is committed to the centrality of researchers, policy makers and practitioners working together to ensure both high quality policy and policy enactment that remains consistent with policy aspirations.
 Louise has worked extensively with policy and practice communities in the UK, currently in particular in Scotland and Wales.
 Beyond the UK, Louise has worked with a number of governments.
 For example, recently she has worked closely with the Government and Educational Directorate in Norway advising on assessment practices and on change processes for their new curriculum; in Portugal she was part of the evaluation team for the review of Education in Higher Education; and she has been involved in reviewing plans for the curriculum and assessment strategy in Malta.